Driving and Safety - Spring & Summer

 ..And Bicycles Too!

-Many motorcycle safety tips are applicable to bicycles too.
 Perhaps the biggest safety tip for drivers is to watch for cyclists, and share the road.
-Bike riders can help drivers by following the rules of the road and riding defensively.
+Cyclists can help drivers by following the rules of the road and riding defensively.

-- Ride in the same direction as traffic, as close to the right edge of the roadway as possible.
+- Ride in the same direction as traffic.

 - Use hand signals or point to convey your intentions.